AndriiShramko/ply-to-colmap-converter/README.md

 ## Solution

-According to [Agisoft Forum](https://www.agisoft.com/forum/index.php?topic=16518.15), users successfully use dense point cloud instead of sparse for better quality in Postshot:
+After thorough research, I found that according to [Agisoft Forum](https://www.agisoft.com/forum/index.php?topic=16518.15), users successfully use dense point cloud instead of sparse for better quality in Postshot:

 > "This altered Colmap points3D.txt file (without projections data) imports into Jawset Postshot for Gaussian Splatting processing with no issue and produces far greater accuracy than using just the tie points alone."

+**Since no ready-made solution existed, I developed this tool myself and am sharing it freely with the community to advance 3D/4D Gaussian Splatting technology.**

 ## How to Use